 Pacific Hills School is an incredible unique place that any parent should consider sending their child.
 The teachers are incredibly attentive to the needs of their kids creating an amazingly individualized experience.
 Parents have incredible opportunities to stay abreast with their child's progress in all classes as teachers make it a point to communicate with parents about student progress.
 Small class sizes allow for a personal touch not available at other schools.
 The administration has changed and does not behave in the manner described below anymore (I would say that it never did).
 It is certainly now a loving compassionate attentive administration intensely interested not only in the academic success of its students but also in the personal growth and overall health of the students of the school.
 I am a teacher at the school but I have such faith in the school now that I have decided to send my own child to Pacific Hills School for the reasons stated above.
 It is a unique privat school that is interested in academic excellence yes but also the overall development of a socioeconomically and culturally diverse student body.
 A real oasis for kids.

 Pacific Hills School is a private high school in West Hollywood.
-The principal of Pacific Hills School is Jeff Guzman and can be contacted at firstname.lastname@example.org.
-150 children attend Pacific Hills School and are mostly Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-The student to teacher ratio at Pacific Hills School is 8:1.
+The principal of Pacific Hills School is Jeff Guzman, who can be contacted at firstname.lastname@example.org.
+150 students go to Pacific Hills School and identify primarily as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+The ratio of students to teachers at Pacific Hills School is 8:1.
 Ofman Learning Center is one of the nearest high schools.

 - Ceramics sculpture

 - Theater drama

 Sorry.
 In the review below there is a typo.
 It should say "private " not "privat."
 I was typing so fast being so fired up about the school.